ferreiradev/react-native-ts-boilerplate/README.md

 ## Release History

-* 0.0.1 - 2020-04-10
+- 0.0.1 - 2020-04-10
-    * Work in progress
+  - Work in progress

 ## Features

-- [x] Create a readme files - Readme, Changelog and License (WIP)
+- [x] Create a readme files - Readme, Changelog and License
 - [x] Configure ESLint, Prettier, Editorconfig and VSCode Settings
+- [ ] Downloading and configuring custom fonts
 - [ ] Configure Styled Components using Theme
+- [ ] Create a Typography
+- [ ] Configure a Storybook
 - [ ] Create a Input Styled
 - [ ] Create a Button Styled
+- [ ] Create a Form for add task using Formik and Yup
 - [ ] Create a List of Tasks
 - [ ] Configure Redux, Redux Saga and Redux Persist
 - [ ] Working the flow of the whole list with redux

 ## Possible Features

 - [ ] Light and Dark Theme
 - [ ] Integration with Design Token